oguzcankirmemis/adventofcode/README.md

 ## 2025

-- Solved in Javascript (Node.js Version v24.11)
+- Solved with Javascript (Node.js version v24.11)
 - Inputs should be provided as an `input.js` file exporting a single `input` variable
 - A template input can be found at `./2025/template.input.js`

 ## 2024

-- Solved in Java (JDK version 23)
+- Solved with Java (JDK version 23)
 - Built with Gradle
 - Can be opened with Intellij IDEA

 ## 2021

-- Solved with Zig (0.14.0 -- Master branch)
+- Solved with Zig (0.14.0)
 - Should be cross-compatible (untested)
 - Can be opened with VSCode using official Zig extension
 - Use `zig build -h` and `zig build run` for more info